ZupIT/beagle-docs/Settings/content/en/docs/Get Started/Using Beagle/Backend.md

 {{< /tabs >}}

 {{% alert color="danger" %}}
 Use a permissive configuration like this one, only in local development environment.
-It eliminates CORS's security benefits**.**
+It eliminates CORS's security benefits
 {{% /alert %}}

 We have an enabled CORS withmeusite.com.br like the permitted origin: `GET`, `PUT`, `POST` like the allowed methods `Cache-control` like an allowed header; and `beagle-hash`, `x-meu1` like exposed header.